An iterative approach to software development.

 Historically, development followed a ‘waterfall’ approach where software was designed upfront before development began.
 This resulted in a number of issues such as difficulty in starting projects, inefficient resource use, software not-fit-for purpose and escalating costs.

 Many projects were afflicted by ‘analysis paralysis’ in that they found it difficult to move from the initial stages into development.
 Even when progress to development occurred, resource wastage was evident with comprehensive documents that were only occasionally reviewed or referenced.
 Another common issue was the detection of flawed design towards the end of the project requiring costly rework.
 Iterative design tackles these issues by looping through the following steps:

 - Build a prototype

 - Test the prototype with stakeholders and / or users

 - Loop back and use feedback from testing to improve the design

 The benefit of this looping approach is the facilitation of early and continued stakeholder involvement and frequent user testing which leads to higher quality software.

-A number of AGILE inspired models have emerged in the learning & development field such as LLAMA and SAM.
-LLAMA adapts the AGILE approach to a learning context and SAM follows an iterative learning development model seen as an alternative to the more ‘waterfall’ aligned ADDIE model.
-Outside of the learning community, a popular implementation of AGILE is SCRUM, which includes standup meetings (short) every monring and development sprints.
+A number of Agile inspired models have emerged in the learning & development field such as SAM.
+SAM follows an iterative learning development model seen as an alternative to the more ‘waterfall’ aligned ADDIE model.
+Outside of the learning community, a popular implementation of AGILE is SCRUM, which includes stand-up (short) meetings every monring and development sprints.